Commission complaints – what you need to know

 • The FCA has given lenders an implementation period to prepare for the scheme.

-• You don’t need to do anything right now, if you are potentially entitled to redress we’ll contact you directly after the scheme start dates, shown above.
+• You don’t need to do anything right now, if you are potentially entitled to redress we’ll contact you directly after the scheme starts (although this date is now uncertain and to be confirmed by the FCA).

 • There’s no need to use a claims company (CMC) or law firm.
-Should you wish to, you can raise a complaint with us directly for free.
-We will contact you directly with the outcome of our assessment of your agreement.
+Should you wish to, you can raise a complaint directly with us for free by emailing us at commission@moneybarn.com with as much information as possible to identify your agreement.
+We will contact you directly with the outcome of our assessment.

 • Watch out for scams: If someone contacts you unexpectedly offering compensation, don’t share your personal details.
 Hang up and contact us directly.